-Here is a great mercy, that when David had a little

-let go his hold of God, yet God would not let go his hold of him, but by a spirit of faith draws him back again to himself; God turns us unto him, and then we return.
-Turn us again, saith the Psalmist, cause thy face to shine upon us, and we shall be saved, Psalm lxxx, 19.
-When the soul leaves God once, it loses its way, and itself; and never returns till God recalls it again.
-If moral principles, cherished and strengthened by good education, will enable the soul against vicious inclinations, so that though some influence of the heavens work upon the air, and the air upon the spirits, and the spirits upon the humours, and these incline the temper, and that inclines the soul of a man such and such ways, yet breeding in the more refined sort of civil persons, will much prevail to draw them another way; what then may we think of this powerful grace of faith which is altogether supernatural?
-Will not this carry the soul above all natural inclinations whatsoever (though strengthened by outward occasions), if we resolve to put it to it: David was a king of other men, but here he shows that he was a king of himself.
+Here is a great mercy, that when David had a little let go his hold of God, yet God would not let go his hold of him, but by a spirit of faith draws him back again to himself.
+God turns us unto him, and then we return.
+'Turn us again,' saith the psalmist, 'cause thy face to shine upon us, and we shall be saved,' Ps. lxxx.
+19. When the soul leaves God once, it loses its way and itself; and never returns till God recalls it again.
+Animus ager semper errat.
+If moral principles, cherished and strengthened by good education, will enable the soul against vicious inclinations, so that, though some influence of the heavens work upon the air, and the air upon the spirits, and the spirits upon the humours, and these incline the temper, and that inclines the soul of a man such and such ways, yet breeding in the refineder sort of civil persons will much prevail to draw them another way.
+What, then, may we think of this powerful grace of faith which is altogether supernatural?
+Will not this carry the soul above all natural inclinations whatsoever, though strengthened by outward occasions, if we resolve to put it to it?
+David was a king of other men, but here he shews that he was a king of himself.
 What benefit is it for a man to be ruler over all the world, and yet remain a slave to himself?